oracle-devrel/technology-engineering/security/security-design/shared-assets/oci-security-health-check-standard/README.md

 The *OCI Security Health Check - Standard Edition* checks an OCI tenancy for [CIS Oracle Cloud Infrastructure Foundations Benchmark](https://www.cisecurity.org/benchmark/Oracle_Cloud) compliance.

+### Disclaimer

+This asset covers the OCI platform as specified in the *CIS Oracle Cloud Infrastructure Foundations Benchmark*, only.
+Any workload provisioned in Databases, Compute VMs (running any Operating System), the Container Engine for Kubernetes, or in the VMware Solution is *out of scope* of the *OCI Security Health Check*.

 ## Complete Runtime Example

 See the *OCI Security Health Check - Standard Edition* in action and watch the [OCI Health Checks - Self Service video](https://www.youtube.com/watch?v=EzjKLxfxaAM).